Aladin147/BLKWDS_Manager/project_status.md

 See `docs/style_migration_guide.md` and `docs/style_migration_status.md` for detailed information.

 ## Recent Changes

+### v0.90.0 - Code Cleanup and Optimization (2025-07-12)

+**Fixed:**

+- Removed debug logging from gear check out/in functionality
+- Fixed unnecessary getter/setter in NavigationService
+- Removed unused imports from multiple files
+- Fixed code quality issues identified by static analysis

+**Improved:**

+- Code quality and maintainability
+- Replaced setter with proper testing method (setInstanceForTesting)
+- Added @visibleForTesting annotation to clarify method purpose
+- Updated test files to use the new method

 ### v0.89.0 - Filter Dropdowns and Gear Check Out/In Fixes (2025-07-12)